zwilsoncc/docs/CONTRIBUTING.md

-# Contributing to the ZEIT Documentation
+# Contributing to the Vercel Documentation

-Thank you for your interest in contributing to the ZEIT Docs!
+Thank you for your interest in contributing to the Vercel Docs!

-The following describes how to contribute to the ZEIT documentation, API reference, guides and code examples.
+The following describes how to contribute to the Vercel documentation, API reference, guides and code examples.

 ## What Does this Document Contain?

-This document contains all the required information and links to resources needed to contribute to the ZEIT documentation:
+This document contains all the required information and links to resources needed to contribute to the Vercel documentation:

 - [Code of Conduct](#code-of-conduct) - our Code of Conduct, adapted from the [Contributor Covenant](http://contributor-covenant.org)
-- [Reporting an Issue](#reporting-issues) - guidance on how to raise an issue or provide feedback on the ZEIT documentation
+- [Reporting an Issue](#reporting-issues) - guidance on how to raise an issue or provide feedback on the Vercel documentation
 - [Contributing Content](#contributing-content) - a collection of all information required for contributing
   - [Forking Workflow](#forking-workflow) - a guide on how to keep your fork in sync with `master`
   - [Platform and Usage Documentation](#platform-and-usage-documentation) - information on contributing to `pages/docs`